Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Typical methods to construct new examples

-(3) Using geometric conditions to determine the distribution of zeros and poles of the Gauss maps $\phi,\psi$ and height differential $\mathrm{d}h$, and determine the parameters involved by solving the regularity condition and the period condition.
+(3) Using geometric conditions to determine the divisors (the distribution of zeros and poles) of the Gauss maps $\phi,\psi$ and height differential $\mathrm{d}h$.
+Then write out the algebraic expressions explicitly and find out the range of the parameters by solving the regularity condition and the period condition.

-These methods could be combined, or used separately, like in our exploration of the generalized catenoid (see Example~\ref{exa-catenoid}).